RALTea/RALTech-SQL-Labs/README.md

 2. **Define the User Model**:
    - Open `prisma/schema.prisma`
    - Define the User model based on your current in-memory structure
+   - Replace the default postgres config with an sqlite config (edit the `datasource` block)
+   - Apply changes to the database: `npx prisma db push`

 3. **Generate Prisma Client**:
    - Run `npx prisma generate`

 4. **Update Repository**:
-   - Create a new file `PrismaUserRepository.ts`
+   - Find the file named `PrismaUserRepository.ts`
-   - Implement the `UserRepository` interface using Prisma Client
+   - Implement every functions interface using Prisma Client

-5. **Modify Use Cases**:
+5. **Update API Routes**:
-   - Update `RegisterNewUser.ts` and `LoginUser.ts` to use the new Prisma repository
+   - Replace the `userRepository` instance exported in `index.ts` with the new Prisma implementation

-6. **Update API Routes**:
-   - Modify `HonoRouter.ts` to use the Prisma-based use cases

-7. **Testing**:
+6. **Testing**:
-   - Update or create new tests to ensure the Prisma implementation works correctly
+   - Update or create new tests to ensure the Prisma implementation works correctly.
+You can use tools such as Postman or Insomnia (recommanded) to test the API endpoints.

 Remember to handle database connections properly, typically by creating a single PrismaClient instance and reusing it across requests.